tamcy/DataExporterBundle/README.md

 ### label

 Each column has a label, which is used as the caption/title in the header row.
 If unspecified, the label will be generated from the column name.

 ### property_path

-The `property_path` attribute overrides the default behaviour of using field names as the property path to retrieve the column values.
-For example, you may want to write this when the record is an array:
+The `property_path` attribute overrides the default behaviour of using field name as the property path to retrieve the column values For example, you may want to write this when the record is an array:

 ```php
 $builder->add('id', 'string', ['property_path' => '[id]'])
 ```

 A field type does not retrieve a column value by itself.
-Instead it passes a value retrieval request to the value resolver component which can be changed via `Exporter::setValueResolver()`.
-If unspecified, `Sparkson\DataExporterBundle\Exporter\ValueResolver\DefaultValueResolver` will be used.
-This `DefaultValueResolver` uses Symfony's [PropertyAccess](http://symfony.com/doc/current/components/property_access/index.html) component to retrieve the column value.
-This means that you can write the  following with the default value resolver:
+Instead it passes the `property_path` value to the value resolver component and doesn't care how the value is retrieved.
+By default, `\Sparkson\DataExporterBundle\Exporter\ValueResolver\DefaultValueResolver` is used which fetches record values with the help of Symfony's [PropertyAccess](http://symfony.com/doc/current/components/property_access/index.html) component.
+This means that you can write the  following:

 ```php
 $builder->add('author_name', 'string', ['property_path' => 'author.name'])
 ```

+Although it seems unlikely that you will want to roll your own value resolver, it is possible to tell the exporter to use your own value resolver by calling  `Exporter::setValueResolver()`.

 ### resolver_options

-Similar to field types, additional options can be supplied to value resolvers.
-This can be done through the `resolver_options` array in an field type.
+Additional options can be passed to the active value resolver for each column via the `resolver_options` key.

-For example, `DefaultValueResolver` supports a `filter` option which accepts an array of either
+`DefaultValueResolver` supports a `filters` option which accepts an array of either

  * a string which is a simple PHP function that accepts the exported value as the first parameter; or
  * an instance implementing `Sparkson\DataExporterBundle\Exporter\ValueResolver\Filter\FilterInterface`.
 One example is the `CustomFilter` class in this library.